 Place a few leaves around the bottom of the flowers and, using floral tape, attach them to the base and wires.

-Use several layers of floral tape down the wire to produce a “stem”.
+Tightly wrap, stretching as you go, several layers of floral tape down the wire to produce a “stem”.

 This one is a little more onate with multiple silk flowers, berries and curling ribbon.
 I put glass beads in the bottom and then took green tissue paper and pushed down inside the vase with the corners hanging out around the top of the vase so that it would act as a backdrop for the arrangement.
 In this arrangement, the centers of the roses are rolled under like the rest of the petals.
 Just thought I’d show the difference.